julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 ## ~The less it knows the better (Law of Demeter)~

+In theory, the Law of Demeter (LoD) states that a module should have have limited knowledge of other modules to avoid tight coupling and minimize dependencies.

-Writing wrappers to satisfy LoD always leads to significant performance and maintainability issues.
+In practice, following LoD leads to significant performance and maintainability issues because it requires writing wrappers to satisfy it.

 **Create a single entry point**